 - protect your personal information and make sure nobody has access to it who shouldn’t

-- take proportionate steps to prevent the loss, misuse or alteration of your personal information
+- take proportionate steps to prevent the loss, misuse or alternation of your personal information

 - inform you if we share it with any other organisations unless the law allows us to share it without consent